lucacasula91/SnackView/README.md

 - [Contributing](#contributing)

 ## What's new
-### What's new in 1.0.8
-- Fixed crash that occurs when SnackView was init with an empty SVItem array.

-### What's new in 1.0.7
+### What's new in 2.0.0
-- Fixed an issue with constraints when keyboard did appear
-- Fixed an issue with constraints with device rotation
-- Added documentation for some methods
+- Rewritten and reorganized part of the code
+-

 ## Installation